Towards Building Multilingual Language Model for Medicine: Discussion

-As revealed in Table~\ref{tab:acc_benchmark_comparison}, both MMedLM and MMedLM~2 demonstrated significant improvement over their original baseline models, namely, InternLM and InternLM~2, underscoring the effectiveness of MMedC for providing targeted domain-specific enhancements across a wide range of existing open-source language models.
+First, auto-regressive training on MMedC is effective.
+As revealed in Table~\ref{tab:acc_benchmark_comparison}, All MMedLM, MMedLM~2 and MMed-Llama\ 3 demonstrated significant improvement over their original baseline models, namely, InternLM, InternLM~2 and Llama\ 3, underscoring the effectiveness of MMedC for providing targeted domain-specific knowledge.
 In addition, the observed performance boosts serve as an indication that the pre-training corpora of existing LLMs exhibit limitations when faced with multilingual medical contexts.
 Our findings reinforce the necessity of specialized corpora like MMedC to bridge these gaps.